 The RoomIt's tough making a church gym look elegant.
 But, we had a nice burlap wrapped Christmas tree.

 The EntertainmentWe were pleased to hear 3 violins, a flute, a guitar, many voices, and a nativity narration.
+We ended with the real Christmas story which is the best Christmas story.
 I reprized my role as Mary.
 I'm holding a doll because no one would loan me their real baby for the night. :(

 Is it just me or is this month flying by?
 I'm attending an ugly sweater party this Saturday.
-What party to you love to attend this time of year?
+What party do you love to attend this time of year?